-- Level One normally in Year 11,
+- Level One is normally Year 11,

-- Level Two normally in Year 12,
+- Level Two is normally Year 12,

-- Level Three normally in Year 13
+- Level Three is normally Year 13

-How many credits do I need to gain an NCEA?
+2. How many credits do I need to gain an NCEA?

-To gain a Level 1 Certificate you need to collect a minimum of 80 credits including 10 credits that meet the literacy requirement and 10 credits that meet the numeracy requirement for NCEA Level 1.
+To gain a Level 1 Certificate you need to collect

+a minimum of 80 credits including 10 credits that meet the literacy requirement and 10 credits that meet the numeracy requirement for NCEA Level 1..

-To gain a Level 2 Certificate you need to collect a minimum of 80 credits [60 Level 2 credits plus 20 other credits from any level - you can use 20 Level 1 or Level 2 credits from last year or this year]
+To gain a Level 2 Certificate you need to collect

+a minimum of 60 Level 2 credits plus 20 other credits from any level (you can use 20 Level 1 or Level 2 credits from last year or this year)

-To gain a Level 3 Certificate you need to collect a minimum of 80 credits [60 Level 3 credits plus 20 other credits at Level 2 or higher.]
+To gain a Level 3 Certificate you need to collect

+• a minimum of 60 Level 3 credits plus 20 other credits at Level 2 or higher.